 Step 4.
 Then fold in the mini chocolate chips.

 1. Make your crumble top first and put it in the freezer while you make muffin batter.
-If you want to set aside streusel for longer than half an hour, don't freeze, just refrigerate.
+Don't freeze it for longer than half an hour; just refrigerate if you made it far in advance.

-3. Use a medium scoop (2 tbsps) from this set to fill your muffin pan wells and then add your crumb.
-To be sure your muffin tops don't stick to the pan, be sure to grease the TOP of the pan.
+3. To make muffins that don't spill over the top, use a medium scoop (2 tbsps) from this set to fill your muffin pan wells and then add your crumble top.